pengzhi1998/academic-kickstart/content/project/3D Printed Catamaran/index.md

 # Project summary to display on homepage.
 summary = """
- To solve the problem of floating trash on surface, we designed a small catamaran and 3D printed it.
+ To solve the problem of floating trash on water surface, we designed a small catamaran and 3D printed it. <br>
+ After that, we proposed the business plan for it and pointed out its future improvements.
  """

 # image_preview = "MIPS_CPU/FPGA.png"